- New York

-North of Cape Cod, Stellwagen Bank is an underwater plateau that spans 19 miles (31 km) north to south, is six miles (9.6 km) wide and between 100 to 120 feet (30 to 37m) below the surface.
+North of Cape Cod, Stellwagen Bank is an underwater plateau that spans 31 kilometers north to south, is 9.6 kilometers wide and between 30 to 37 meters below the surface.
 Stellwagen Bank National Marine Sanctuary protects maritime heritage for several historic and modern sunken vessels.
-While dive conditions in this offshore environment at the mouth of the Massachusetts Bay can be challenging, it is also rewarding.
+While conditions in this offshore environment at the mouth of the Massachusetts Bay can be challenging, diving here is also rewarding.

 Provincetown in Cape Cod, Massachusetts